 External Use and Accessibility

 Under the premise that the internal needs are guaranteed first, the Department of Physical Therapy considers external needs of using physical therapy laboratories to promote transmission and development of knowledge.
-An external user must contact the RSS at 416-946-8554 to book a laboratory.
-A user fee charge is applied.
+For inquiry and reservation, please contact Rehabilitation Sector.